dnpm-dip/deployment/README.md

 **Case: NGINX Broker with Polling Module (outbound-only HTTPS)**

-In this case, given that the "peer-to-peer API" is not directly exposed to incoming requests from the broker, but reached indirectly via the Polling Module
- (most likely running on the same VM), the mutual TLS check might be discarded altogether.
+In this case, given that the "peer-to-peer API" is not directly exposed to incoming requests from the broker, but reached indirectly via the Polling Module, the mutual TLS check might be discarded altogether.

 **Case: Samply Beam Connect**